-It was literally a breathtaking moment to stand on this platform.
+It was a breathtaking moment to stand on this platform.
 I was stunned watching these massive rock formations.

-This is a must-do thing when visiting Albany as the view from this lookout is probably the best vantage point to get a 360° panoramic view of Albany’s city with Princess Royal Harbour, King George Sound and the islands on the South and North Channels.
+This is a must-do thing when visiting Albany.
+The view from this lookout is probably the best vantage point to get a 360° panoramic view of Albany’s city with Princess Royal Harbour, King George Sound and the islands on the South and North Channels.

 Denmark Australia – Greens Pool and Elephant Rock

-The extra drive was worth it, as I could see the two gems of this place which are Greens Pool and Elephant Rock.
-They are adjacent in the Williams Bay National Park, about 10 minutes north of Denmark.
+The extra drive was worth it, as I could see the two gems of this place: Greens Pool and Elephant Rock.
+They are adjacent to the Williams Bay National Park, about 10 minutes north of Denmark.
 I also did a beautiful loop-drive on the hills, where you can stop at wineries, eateries, farmers.
 Again a special place for food & wine in the South West region.

-Walpole WA – Tree Top Walk
+Walpole Western Australia – The Tree Top Walk

-The best part of this trip was the WOW Wilderness Eco-Cruise of the Walpole Bay that I did early morning.
-I have been on a few eco-cruises in Australia but this is something unique.
-The wealth of information and the entertaining way Gary has to tell about the place's heritage and its untouched eco-system is something you will not find on any book or travel guides of the site.
+The best part of this trip was the WOW Wilderness Eco-Cruise of Walpole Bay that I did early morning.
+I have been on a few eco-cruises in Australia, but this is something unique.
+The wealth of information and the entertaining way Gary has to tell about its heritage and its untouched eco-system is something you will not find on any book or travel guides of the site.

 A Pemberton Discovery Tour

-I was not prepared for Pemberton’s phenomenal landscape either.
-As I drove into town it reminded me of Margaret River as the landscape slowly turned into golden sweeping vineyards peppered by trees and and a rich vegetation.
-Pemberton to me was a true revelation.
-Surrounded by ancient National Parks Pemberton is a great place for camping and a four-wheel-drive adventure.
+I was not prepared for Pemberton’s unique landscape, either.
+As I drove into town, it reminded me of Margaret River as the view slowly turned into golden sweeping vineyards peppered by trees and abundant vegetation.
+Pemberton, to me, was a revelation.
+Surrounded by ancient National Parks, Pemberton is a great place for camping and a four-wheel-drive adventure.

-I also had the chance of trying out his glamping spot in a wet and cold night.
-While at the beginning I was a bit scared, this was a great opportunity for me to get out of my comfort zone and learn something about myself.
+I also had the chance of trying out his glamping spot on a wet and cold night.
+While I was a bit scared, this was an excellent opportunity for me to get out of my comfort zone and learn something about myself.

 Re-discovering Margaret River

 I had planned a re-visit of Margaret River.
-While I spent a couple of days visiting new places in town and on a self-guided-tour of Margaret River Wineries.
-I also revisted Cape Naturaliste and Dunsborough.
+At the same time, I spent a couple of days visiting new places in town and on the Margaret River region’s self-guided tour.